Viatorus/emio/docs/API.md

 ### Formatter

-There exists formatter for builtin types like bool, char, string, integers, void* and non-scoped enums.
+There exists formatter for builtin types like bool, char, string, integers, floats, void* and non-scoped enums, ranges and tuple like types.
-Support for other builtin types (e.g. floats), standard types (e.g. chrono duration) or ranges is planned.
+Support for other standard types (e.g. chrono duration, optional) is planned.

+Use `is_formattable_v<Type>` to check if a type is formattable.

 A formatter exists of one optional function `validate` and two mandatory functions `parse` and `format`.
 If `validate` is not present, `parse` must validate the format string.